Low VA Appraisal? How VA Tidewater and Reconsideration of Value (ROV) Processes Can Help

 If you still want the house, you can pay the difference between the appraisal value and the purchase price out-of-pocket since the VA won’t guarantee a loan higher than its appraisal amount.
 The seller may even agree to split the difference with you by lowering the purchase price by the same amount you are willing to pay at closing.

-So for an appraisal gap of $15,000, you could pay $7,500, and the seller could drop the asking price by the same amount.
+So, for an appraisal gap of $15,000, you could pay $7,500, and the seller could drop the asking price by the same amount.

 However, be wary of paying additional money to cover appraisal gaps.
 You may spend more than the home is worth.

-If your VA appraisal comes in low, don’t sweat it.
-There are options for the VA to reconsider its appraisal value.
-VA appraisers trigger the tidewater process automatically when they provide notice to the lender that their planned appraisal value is lower than expected.
+VA appraisers automatically trigger the Tidewater process when they notify the lender that their planned appraisal value is lower than expected.
 This allows the lender to provide additional data to the appraiser.

 About Post Author